 Treatment Adherence and Motivation

-There have been numerous studies into how exercise improves dexterity and upper limb movement in MS and other neurological conditions such as stroke (Lamers et al., 2016; Latimer-Cheung,2013), showing a positive correlation between time spent participating in rehabilitative activities and regained limb functionality (Kwakkel et al., 2004; Schneider et al., 2016).
+There have been numerous studies into how exercise improves dexterity and upper limb movement in MS (Lamers et al., 2016; Latimer-Cheung,2013), showing a positive correlation between time spent participating in rehabilitative activities and regained limb functionality (Kwakkel et al., 2004; Schneider et al., 2016).
 Due to the falling cost of virtual reality technology, it has become possible for patients to have a system in their home and engage in home-based rehabilitative exercise (Jack et al., 2001).
 However, home-based rehabilitative exercise has low adherence rates with one study finding that 50% to 55% of those prescribed home-based rehabilitative exercises were non-adherent (Carter, Taylor and Levenson, 2003).
 Some studies suggested that utilising virtual reality during treatment can lead to increased patient motivation, an important factor in treatment adherence (Jack et al., 2001; Saunders, 2015; Elor, Teodorescu and Kurniawan, 2018).
 A review found that most studies reported high levels of adherence when using virtual reality in a rehabilitation environment, suggesting that the immersion brought by the system and the gamification of exercises played a part in increased patient adherence (Rose et al., 2018).
 However, Rose et al. (2018) also suggested that small sample sizes prevent these findings from being statistically significant.
 Contrary to these findings, Standen et al. (2015) reported low levels of adherence with participants using a VR system citing unfamiliarity with the technology as a barrier to use.
 Despite this, the participants acknowledged the motivating effects of the technology as well as its flexibility.

 Feedback